How To Get a Last-Minute Tax Extension

-Don’t panic if you can’t file your taxes by April 17.
-The Internal Revenue Service regularly grants extensions to people who need a more time.
-Even though taxpayers commonly need a deadline extension, the process and documents needed for requesting an extension can be confusing.
+Don’t panic if you can’t file your taxes by April 18.
+The Internal Revenue Service regularly grants extensions to people who need more time.
+Even though taxpayers commonly need a deadline extension, the actual process of filing an extension for taxes can be confusing.
 Here’s how to get a tax extension and correctly submit your IRS tax extension request if you’re filing your taxes at the last minute.

-When you seek a tax extension deadline, 2018 rules require you to first take a few preliminary steps.
+When you seek a tax extension deadline, the rules require you to first take a few preliminary steps.
 The general process to request a tax deadline extension is the same whether you file taxes online or by mail.
-The tax extension deadline for 2017 returns is the same date as the regular tax deadline: To qualify for a federal tax extension, you must file the appropriate forms by the standard tax filing deadline of April 17, 2018.
+The tax extension deadline for 2021 returns is the same date as the regular tax deadline: To qualify for a federal tax extension, you must file the appropriate forms by the standard tax filing deadline of April 18, 2022.

 - Obtain and fill out IRS extension Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

-- Once you’ve filed your completed 2017 tax extension form, you’ll automatically get the six-month extension to file your 2017 tax return, provided you meet the qualifying criteria.
+- Once you’ve filed your completed tax extension form, you’ll automatically get the five-month extension to file your 2021 tax return, provided you meet the qualifying criteria.

-It’s possible to get the automatic extension without filing IRS 4868 tax form.
+It’s possible to get the automatic extension for an individual tax return without filing the IRS 4868 tax form.
 To do this, pay all or part of your estimated income taxes that are due.
 You must provide relevant tax information and indicate that the payment is for a tax-filing extension using one of the IRS-approved methods of payment.
 You’ll then receive a confirmation number for your records.

-Most taxpayers can qualify for the general automatic tax extension from the IRS if they can’t file their tax returns by the due date.
-The automatic income tax extension allows you six more months to submit your federal tax forms.
+Most taxpayers can qualify for the automatic income tax filing extension from the IRS if they can’t file their tax returns by the due date.
+The automatic income tax extension allows you five more months to submit your federal tax forms.

-Six months is generally the longest amount of time allowed for an extension for filing taxes, though certain exemptions exist.
+Six months — or five months for tax year 2021 — is generally the longest amount of time allowed for an extension for filing taxes, though certain exemptions exist.

 Special Tax Extensions

 Some tax filers will qualify for an automatic two-month extension to file their federal tax return and pay income tax.
-To qualify, you must be a U.S. citizen or resident alien, and on April 17, 2018, you must:
+To qualify you must:

-- Be in military or naval service on duty outside the U.S. and Puerto Rico
+- Be on active military duty outside the U.S.

-Filing a tax extension keeps you in good standing with the IRS, which will then know that you’ll be filing your complete paperwork later.
+Filing a tax extension keeps you in good standing with the IRS because it will then have notice that you’ll be filing your complete paperwork at a later date.
 But a tax extension doesn’t grant you more time to pay what taxes you owe beyond the tax due date.
 Consider the following penalties if you’re going to pay late:

-- The penalty for paying late is 0.5 percent for every month that the outstanding tax is not paid.
+- The penalty for paying late is 0.5% for every month that the outstanding tax is not paid.

-- The maximum penalty for paying late is 25 percent of the total.
+- The maximum penalty for paying late is 25% of the total.

 The interest on your late taxes will accumulate as tax debt until you pay the IRS in full.
 So although seeking an extension past the due date might seem like a good idea, you should file for a tax extension only if absolutely necessary.